ververica/jupyter-vvp/DEVELOP.md

 Jupyter-VVP is versioned independently of Ververica Platform, compatibility with Ververica Platform versions should be indicated in the readme.
 Versioning follows the semantic versioning scheme, major.minor.patch.
-Major versions indicate bigger, possibly non-breaking, changes.
+Major versions indicate bigger, possibly breaking, changes.
 Minor versions indicate non-breaking updates.
 Patch versions are only bugfix and stability updates.